Indian Billionaire Mukesh Ambani Is Keen On Buying Liverpool

 According to British daily The Mirror, Ambani has already made enquiries about the club and is up against other bidders from the Middle East and the US.

-The report says that Liverpool’s current owner, Fenway Sports Group (FSG), is looking to sell the club for around GBP 4 billion (USD 4.72 billion/ RM 21.6 billion).
+The report says that Liverpool’s current owner, Fenway Sports Group (FSG), is looking to sell the club for around GBP 4 billion (USD 4.72 billion).

 Mukesh Ambani’s interest in sports teams